madunclejack/udacityDeepRLP1/README.md

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+The agent is derived from [Unity ML-Agents Github](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector)

 ![Trained Agent][image1]